The Anti Alzheimer’s Meal Plan with Brain Boosting Recipes | Dr. Oz | S9 | Ep 32 | Full Episode

 Connecting the dots ourselves.

-So these are the raw chemicals that are in parts of these.
+So, these are the raw chemicals that are in parts of these.

-So these are the main flavor compounds that are naturally present in different types of spices.
+All right, so these are the main flavor compounds that are naturally present in different types of spices.

-Uh, eugenol is present in cloves and allspice.
+Eugenol is present in cloves and allspice.

 These are crazy chemical names.